oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

     You will need to enable for REST this table in same way as you did for the OCISECURITYCENTER table.

-## Task 5: Install the Security Dashboard application
+## Task 4: Install and deploy the Security Center dashboard application

 Proceed to OCI console to perform the next steps: